damnkrishna/CyberGaurd-j/daily-notes/2025-09-11-injecting-code.md

   - Unnecessary functions should be removed or disabled.
 - All vendor-issued security patches should be evaluated, tested and applied in a timely way.

-sorry man i made a big mistake myself by letting myself down i am build for something big and if that means i got to kick some people out of my life i think i am able to do